eScienceLab/eScienceLab.github.io/_projects/agroserv.md

 actors of the agriculture system in the research process, of which the farmers are the first, thanks to a wide offer of living labs across Europe.

-It will develop a wider catalogue of integrated and customised services, providing a strong community building and training programme for access managers and users.
+Funded by [HORIZON-INFRA-2021-SERV-01-02](https://ec.europa.eu/info/funding-tenders/opportunities/portal/screen/opportunities/topic-details/horizon-infra-2021-serv-01-02) 101058020, AgroServ will develop a wider catalogue of integrated and customised services, providing a strong community building and training programme for access managers and users.
 Results from the research performed under AgroServ will be synthetised to be use in the scope of evidence-based policy making.
 Data from AgroServ will be open and compliant with FAIR practices, and made available on the long-term to the communities, and be linked with European